Mrglglglglgl/MLP/README.md

-# MLP
+# Numpy_MLP
-A simple MLP with manual backprop
+A A simple 3-layer MLP with manual backprop using numpy